-WindNODE is a project comprised of more than 70 partners that are collaborating on 50 subprojects.
-Each individually, they contribute to solving the challenge: integrating renewable energy sources into our energy system.
+WindNODE was a project comprised of more than 70 partners that were collaborating on 50 subprojects.
+Each individually, they contributed to solving the challenge: integrating renewable energy sources into our energy system.
 To understand the project's full scope, it is crucial to examine WindNODE's parts in detail.

-Each of our "WindNODE spotlight" stories will provide you with a tangible impression of one of our subprojects.
-Which research questions are asked, and how do we plan to answer them?
-Who are the people behind the solutions and how do they contribute to WindNODE and our overall mission: advancing the energy transition?
+Each of our "WindNODE spotlight" stories provides you with a tangible impression of one of our subprojects.
+Which research questions were asked, and how did we plan to answer them?
+Who are the people behind the solutions and how ido they contribute to WindNODE and our overall mission: advancing the energy transition?

 In the scope of WindNODE, software and hardware developers such as Bosch Software Innovations and devolo are developing and testing the technology to mobilise thousands of small installations for the energy transition together with system operator Stromnetz Berlin.
 This will form the digital backbone for the power grid of the future.

-Digital meters provide more and more real-time data about the generation of electricity by wind turbines and solar installations.
+Digital meters provide more and more real-time data about the generation by wind turbines and PV.
 They help to make the power grid fit for the energy transition.
-The Berlin start-up Solandeo uses these data for faster and cheaper forecasts with a higher geographic resolution for the generation of electricity from renewable sources.
-In doing so, it helps system operators and electricity traders to render the energy transition more affordable and more secure.
+Solandeo uses these data for faster and cheaper forecasts with a higher geographic resolution of generation from renewables.
+In doing so, it helps system operators and electricity traders.

 At the ‘European Energy Forum’ (EUREF), beneath the gasometer in Berlin-Schöneberg, GASAG Solution Plus is testing a Power-to-Heat/Power-to-Cold installation that is unique in Germany as part of WindNODE.
 Their first learning: demand is greater than anticipated.